 At the outset of the meeting, clients introduce themselves and present their project to the entire class in a series of brief 5 minute presentations.
 This activity is followed by the breakout and interview process.
-At the time and in the order in which students have pre-arranged each interview between client and student group will take place.
-After 8 minutes the groups will move on to their next interview, and so on until all five rounds are complete.
-Clients are then asked to privately submit their preferred ranking of groups, and vice versa as the group ranking may be required in the event of a tie.
-The procedure is illustrated below.
-A time for socializing follows with food and drinks, while administrators statistically sort the client selections.
+At the time and in the order in which students have pre-arranged each

+Following the completion of the forms is a time for socializing with food and drinks, while administrators statistically sort selections and begin matching.
+The procedure for the matching process is illustrated below.
 A private meeting is then held with clients to discuss and finalize the matching, followed by an open announcement of the results.
 Student groups usually meet briefly with their newly assigned client and arrange for a kickoff meeting, often at the client's place of work.
 This concludes the match night.